 Amino acids, the building blocks that make up protein, originally come from the plant kingdom.
 They are essential and help maintain muscle and bone mass as well as support the immune system.

-It’s not hard to meet daily protein needs while eating a varied whole foods vegan diet since every unprocessed food contains at least some amount, but just to be sure, here’s a list of some high protein vegan foods:
+It’s not hard to meet daily protein needs while eating a varied whole foods plant-based vegan diet since every unprocessed food contains at least some amount, but just to be sure, here’s a list of some high-protein plant-based foods:

-- Grains: Seitan, amaranth, quinoa, whole wheat spaghetti
+- Grains: Seitan, amaranth, quinoa, spaghetti made from whole grains

 - Legumes: Tempeh, peanuts, tofu, soy milk, lentils, beans

 - Nuts & Seeds: Pumpkin seeds, almonds

 Find some great recipe ideas below!

 You’re probably on board with the idea that legumes are healthy – all but this one, at least.
 Unfortunately, poor soy has gotten such a bad rep that we often get requests for soy-free versions of our recipes.
 If you’re allergic to soy, yes!
 Please stay away from it.

 If you’re not allergic and still want to skip soy, you’re really missing out.
 It’s a great source of protein due to its amino acid profile, helps meet your calcium and zinc needs and is associated with longevity!